alphagov/puppet-puppet/README.md

 # puppet

-Manages puppet packages and provides a cronjob which can configure the puppet run every 30 mins
+Manages the installation of Puppet and it's dependencies from the official Debian packages.
+Optionally, it can also setup a cronjob to run Puppet every 30 minutes.

-This modules supports puppet package 3.0.
+Only supports Puppet 3.x and later due to bugs in `fqdn_rand()`.

 ## Example usage